IIIF/cookbook-recipes/recipe/0229-behavior-ranges/index.md

 Note that `behavior` values are inherited.
 In order to determine the behaviors governing a particular resource, [there are four inheritance rules to observe](https://iiif.io/api/presentation/3.0/#behavior), two of which apply to Ranges:
 + Canvases inherit behaviors from their referencing Manifest, but DO NOT inherit behaviors from any referencing Ranges, as there might be several with different behaviors.
 + Ranges inherit behaviors from any referencing Range and referencing Manifest.

+The cookbook discusses elsewhere several other uses of the `behavior` property, collected in the Related Recipes section below.

 ## Restrictions